Edroque/Edroque/README.md

 - 👋 Hi, I’m @Edroque
-- 👀 I’m interested in web fullsstack development
+- 👀 I’m interested in web fullstack development
-- 🌱 I’m currently learning fullsstack development
+- 🌱 I’m currently learning fullstack development
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me https://www.linkedin.com/in/eduardo-miranda-073032248/